 This clause is related to the case when the UE performs initial attachment to the E-UTRAN network via a HeNB.
 The HeNB is already registered in the network.

-NOTE: Enhancements to the Initial Attach procedure rest on the assumption that the HeNB sends the HeNB local IP address, the UDP port if NAT/NAPT is detected, and/or the FQDN of the fixed Broadband access networks to the MME in UE associated S1 signalling (refer to the definition of Initial UE Message in TS 36.413)
+NOTE: Enhancements to the Initial Attach procedure rest on the assumption that the HeNB sends the HeNB local IP address, the UDP port if NAT/NAPT is detected, and/or the FQDN of the fixed Broadband access networks to the MME in UE associated S1 signalling (refer to the definition of Initial UE Message in TS 36.413).
+The FQDN of the fixed broadband access networks is optionally preconfigured in the HeNB or provisioned to the HeNB by HeMS.